opencultureconsulting/php-basics/README.md

 ***A collection of generic classes and useful traits for PHP projects.***

 The package currently contains classes for [type-sensitive data structures](src/DataStructures/), [error and exception handlers](src/ErrorHandlers/), multiple [traits implementing standard interfaces](src/Interfaces/), and more generic [traits for common use cases](src/Traits/).
-They share the same design principles like property and method naming schema, highest coding standards of [PHPStan](https://phpstan.org/) and [Psalm](https://psalm.dev/), and full [PSR-12](https://www.php-fig.org/psr/psr-12/) compliance to make sure they can be combined and easily used in other projects.
+They share the same design principles like property and method naming schema, highest coding standards of [PHPStan](https://phpstan.org/), [Psalm](https://psalm.dev/), [PHP Mess Detector](https://phpmd.org/), [PHP_CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/), and full [PSR-12](https://www.php-fig.org/psr/psr-12/) compliance to make sure they can be combined and easily used in other projects.

 ## Quick Start